jdi-docs/jdi-dark/source/includes/_tutorial.md

 }
 ```

+As it has been mentioned, you are still able to write tests without using Service Object model.
+It is possible to call HTTP methods directly from your tests.
+You just need to provide required information within the method arguments.

 In this test we make an HTTP GET request with invoked request data, which contains URL and headers.

 ## 4. Query Parameters, Headers, Cookies support
-JDI Dark has support for query parameters, you can specify them in your service class.
-You just need to use *@QueryParameter* annotation in your method or service class description.

 ```java
 @QueryParameter(name = "test", value = "test")
 @GET("/get") RestMethod getInfo;
 ```

-If you need to specify several query parameters, then use *@QueryParameters* annotation, where you can put all of your request parameters.

 ```java
 @QueryParameters({